corey-truscott/Solvuria/README.md

 Q - Will I get punished/banned for using this?

-A - This project was made purely for testing, we do not recommend using it in a live environment.
+A - This project was made purely for testing and demonstrational purposes, we do not recommend using it in a live environment.

 <br>